Landlord-Tech/opp-landing-page/landlords/landlords.md

 calculatorHeading: How much could you save?
 calculatorText: "Whether you allow pets or not, we can help you maximize profits by minimizing damage, exposing fraudulent ESA's, maximizing deposits and fees, and minimizing the time you spend dealing with pets.
-Check our our ROI calculator to see what you could be saving this year. "
+Check out our ROI calculator to see what you could be saving this year. "
 sec1Heading: Why Choose OurPetPolicy?
 sec1Text: To build the best pet policy platform we created a team of lawyers,